GeorgSchenzel/pose-detector/readme.md

 `$ pip install -e git+https://github.com/GeorgSchenzel/pose-detector.git#egg=pose-detector`
 The project must be installed in editable mode.

-Alternatively, you can clone this repo and directrly install it with pip:
+Alternatively, you can clone this repo and directly install it with pip:
 ```
 $ git clone https://github.com/GeorgSchenzel/pose-detector.git
 $ cd pose-detector